‘Punishable by DEATH’: Trump threatens Democrats with sedition charges

 “Where are all of the arrests?” he asked.
 “Long term sentences would have started two years ago.
 Shameful.”

-During his most recent presidential bid, in 2024, he returned to that theme, calling for the prosecution of then-President Joe Biden and his vice president and successor as Democratic nominee, Kamala Harris.
+During his most recent presidential bid, in 2024, he returned to the theme of incarceration, calling for the prosecution of then-President Joe Biden and his successor as Democratic nominee, Vice President Kamala Harris.

 “She should be impeached and prosecuted for her actions,” Trump said of Harris at a rally in Erie, Pennsylvania, blaming her for crimes committed by immigrants.